Asu Almabayev

 Asu Abaiuly Almabayev (Асу Абайұлы Алмабаев; born January 25, 1994) is a Kazakh professional mixed martial artist.
 He currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2013, Almabayev has also competed in M-1 Global, where he is a former Interim M-1 Global Flyweight Champion.
-As of November 18, 2025, he is #8 in the UFC flyweight rankings.
+As of July 11, 2026, he is #5 in the Meta UFC flyweight rankings.

 Background

 Almabayev was born on January 25, 1994, in the village of Janatalap in the Sarysu District of the Jambyl Region of Kazakhstan.
 He was raised by his grandparents until he was ten.
 At the age of five, he began to train wrestling.
 When he was in the fifth grade, he and his family moved to Almaty, where he attended other combat sport classes such as karate, boxing, and Brazilian jiu-jitsu.
 While in Almaty, Almabayev worked at a market, where his parents had a small shop.
 He worked at the market until he was 23.
 In BJJ, Almabayev became the champion of Kazakhstan and Asia.
 However, he eventually chose to compete in mixed martial arts after watching it on television while studying in college.